LalaDK/db_exercise4/README.md

 Mads Dam Eckardt Jensen & Andreas Uldall Leonhard

 ## How we did
+We use MongoDB 3.4 for our project.
+To import the .csv-file we constructed the following command:
+*mongoimport --db=exercise4 --file training.1600000.processed.noemoticon.csv --type=csv --collection=tweets --headerline*

+We choosed to make a Ruby on Rails project in order to present a web-based UI.
+We have one model in our project *tweet.rb*, which is connected to the collection tweets in our database.
+We use this model to query the database.
+The current configuration expects the database to be named *exercise4* and the collection of the tweets to be named *tweets*.

+For all the exercises we utilize MongoDB’s aggregation framework.
+All our queries are executed from the controller */app/controllers/main_controller.rb*.

 ## Results
 #### How many Twitter users are in our database?
 659774